romekb/yoRadio_spdif/README.md

 This is modified version of yoRadio (eRadio) project from: https://github.com/e2002/yoradio

 New version based on yoRadio_ESP32-S3_N16R8_ILI9488_v0.9.720_V-Tom_v04.2.zip.
-WORKING ONLY WITH ST7789 320x240 display !
-Should work on ILI9341 320x240 displays.
+Tested with ST7789 320x240 display and AXS15231B 480x320 from Guition module.
+Should work on ILI9341, ILI9488, ST7796 displays too.
 Standard ESP32 WROVER (or WROOM + External PSRAM) or ESP32-S3 is supported.
+PSRAM is required especially for AXS15231B display.

 What's changed:
 - added support for SPDIF output.
 This can be either COAX or OPTICAL.
 - added support for multiple languages: EN,RU,PL,HU,NL,EL
 - changed display layout.
-Only for ST7789 and ILI9341 320x240 displays
+Only for 320x240 and 480x320 displays
 - added scroll for displaying name days (PL,NL,HU)
 - only "Play" key on remote can wakeup player from sleep/screensaver mode.
 - no Volume page.
 Changing volume is indicated only via volume bar and value on main player screen.